 Salesforce offers two types of storage:

-However, as companies grow, so does their Salesforce data footprint.
+However, as companies grow, so do their Salesforce data storage costs and overall data footprint.
 Marketing campaigns, customer support interactions, case resolutions, and third-party integrations all add layers of information daily.
 Before long, businesses find themselves approaching or exceeding their storage limits and often turning toward additional storage.

 Understanding Salesforce Data Storage Pricing

-When an organization crosses the standard storage threshold, Salesforce offers additional storage, but at a premium.
+When an organization crosses the standard storage threshold, Salesforce offers additional data storage, but at a premium.

 Approximately $125 per month for 500MB of extra data storage.